micromys/winCron/README.md

 This program is tested under Windows 10 with Python 2.7 but should also work under Windows 7,8

-## crontab.pyc v1.0
+## crontab.py v1.0
 Crontab for windows 10

 A Windows program analogue to linux crontab utility

-crontab.pyc supports almost all timing-arguments that Linux crontab supports, like:
+crontab.py supports almost all timing-arguments that Linux crontab supports, like:
 * asterix (\*) for every every minute,hour,month,day of month,day of week
 * comma (,) seperated arguments like 11,12,13 for 11th,12th,13th (minute,hour,mon,dom)
 * hyphen (-) seperated arguments to specify a range like 12-16 for running jobs between 12:00 and 16:59